 Overall, risks associated with plastic surgery are relatively small.
 The risk of experiencing a serious complication is less than half of one percent, while mortality risks of less than 1 in 50,000 patients.
 However small, it is always advisable to be aware of the potential complications associated with breast augmentation.

 Generally speaking, your overall health is a good indicator of your risk level.
 However, older patients are at a higher risk of serious medical conditions, and they may have higher risks.

 Smoking, heavy drinking, diabetes, high blood pressure, a bleeding disorder, lung or heart disease, are some specific conditions that may affect your candidacy for this surgery.

 One of the most important ways to reduce risk is to select a board-certified plastic surgeon for your procedure to ensure that your doctor has extensive surgical training, has passed rigorous testing and is current on all of the latest surgical techniques and advances in patient safety.

 If you are a smoker, you must quit smoking at least 3 weeks before surgery and absolutely do not smoke for 3 weeks after surgery.
 Not one cigarette, not one puff.
 You can use a vaporizer with ZERO nicotine, but not any nicotine at all, and no smoking at all (marijuana or tobacco).

 So far, there is little evidence linking saline or silicone breast implants to increased risk.
-Only 2% of all breast cancer occurs in the breast tissue of people designated male at birth, so the risk for breast cancer is very low for trans women and transfeminine people with or without breast implants.
+Only 2% of all breast cancer occurs in the breast tissue of people designated male at birth, so the risk for breast cancer is very low for trans women and nonbinary people with or without breast implants.